-The first thing you should do if your filling falls out is call your dentist.
+The first thing you should do if your filling falls out is to call your dentist.
 Let them know when you lost the filling and if it’s causing any pain.
 Then make an appointment with them to get a replacement filling.
-If your dentist doesn’t have availability, ask them how to keep the exposed tooth protected in the meantime.
+If your dentist is not available, ask them how to keep the exposed tooth protected in the meantime.
 You can also ask if it is necessary to visit a different dentist.

 If you are experiencing mild tooth pain, you can wait up to 3 days for treatment.